Archive for the 'contributors' Category

 fiction by Sarah Hafner, from work in progress

 I am sitting at the Village Vanguard, listening to Betty Carter.
 At my right is Topper, a man I met when I was still in high school.
 I am thinking about David–I always think about him, how far away he is, earning his Ph.D. at Oxford–and about my ballet class tomorrow.
 Lighting a cigarette, Topper puts his arms around me, making it harder for me to smoke.
 I am not in love with Topper, but the more I drink the easier it is to think I am.
 I am getting drunk, Betty isn’t that good, and I cannot have a hangover for ballet, because my sweat will reveal my hangover, and I am frightened of college.
 My thoughts drift back to David, and his wild proposal of marriage, which I have kept to myself.
 Now I have the problem that because Topper–what is his real name?–because he bought the tickets to this club, will want to have sex and I will probably go through the motions.
-Continue Reading »
+Read the rest of this entry »

 All Souls Dance